Last Quarter on

 Moon before descending node

-11 days after ascending node on 28 May 2015 at 14:40 in ♎ Libra.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 10 June 2015 at 23:30 in ♈ Aries.
+11 days after ascending node on 28 May 2015 at 14:40 in ♎ Libra the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 10 June 2015 at 23:30 in ♈ Aries.

 Moon after southern standstill

-5 days since the previous standstill on 3 June 2015 at 21:10 in ♐ Sagittarius when the Moon has reached South declination of ∠-18.440°, the lunar orbit is extending northward over the next 7 days to face maximum declination of ∠18.457° at the point of next northern standstill on 16 June 2015 at 19:47 in ♊ Gemini.
+5 days since the last southern standstill on 3 June 2015 at 21:10 in ♐ Sagittarius when the Moon has reached South declination of ∠-18.440° the lunar orbit is extending northward over the next 7 days to face maximum declination of ∠18.457° at the point of next northern standstill on 16 June 2015 at 19:47 in ♊ Gemini.

 Syzygy in 7 days